 So, for example, if a tuba player is playing a C, and a trumpet player is playing G (a perfect 5th, or “P5″ above the root note of C), the trumpet player will be 2 cents flat from a pure interval, assuming both players are playing in perfect equal temperament.
 As you can see, thirds and sixths are even more out of tune.

 Does this mean that all pianos and other keyboard instruments are “out of tune”?
 Technically, yes, they are out of tune with respect to pure intervals.
-A piano tuned with equal temperament is not capable of playing any interval perfectly in tune.
+A piano tuned with equal temperament is not capable of playing any non-unison/octave interval with perfect just intonation.
 However, most modern western audiences have grown so used to the “slightly off” sound of equal temperament that they don’t notice a difference.
 In fact, musicians are often forced to adjust the way they tune when playing with keyboard instruments vs. other “adjustable” instruments.

 So what’s the takeaway?
 Just be aware that this phenomenon exists, and be prepared to adjust when performing with others!
 The same principles hold for very large ensembles, like orchestras or bands, although intonation tendencies are sort of “averaged out” between players and sections.
 I hope this was at least a little informative and not too esoteric – but feel free to comment or ask questions!